Call for Presentations

 - Wetlands in a landscape context (e.g., riparian, agricultural, forestry, and urban landscapes)

 Posters are encouraged as they allow extended informal discussions and active participation by authors and co-authors.
 Posters are displayed for a full day, and interested persons can view the poster even when the author is not in attendance.

-Content: Preliminary research or project where data have yet to be collected and/or analyzed or description of a project that did not result in new information or techniques for wetland restoration and management.
+Content: Anything that would be appropriate for the oral sessions as well as preliminary research or project where data have yet to be collected and/or analyzed or describes a project that did not result in new information or techniques for wetland restoration and management..

-Size: We expect poster display space to be 4’H x 6’W per poster.
+Size: We expect poster display space to be 3’H x 4’W per poster.
 We will confirm poster display dimensions after posters are accepted.

 Submit an abstract

 You will be asked to submit the following information when submitting an abstract: